fabiogomezdiaz/refarch-cloudnative-kubernetes/docs/istio/README.md

 ### Liveness and Readiness Probes
 Liveness and Readiness probes are used in Kubernetes to run continuous health checks to determine if a deployment is healthy or not.
 When you bring Istio into the picture, the probes may stop working if you enable Mutual TLS encryption between services, which makes Kubernetes erroneously think that the services are unhealthy.
 The reason they stop working is because the liveness and readiness probes are run by the kubelets, which are not part of the service mesh and, therefore, do not benefit from Istio's Mutual TLS.

-The `bluecompute-ce` service originally did not have any liveness and readiness probes, so none of the services were affected.
-But since we are committed to explore most of Istio's features through `bluecompute-ce`, we decided to add our own Liveness and Readiness probes to each service.
+The `bluecompute` service originally did not have any liveness and readiness probes, so none of the services were affected.
+But since we are committed to explore most of Istio's features through `bluecompute`, we decided to add our own Liveness and Readiness probes to each service.

 Since we knew in advance that we wanted to use Mutual TLS between our services, we knew we had to find a way to implement liveness and readiness probes that would work in environments with Mutual TLS enabled or disabled.